Third Quarter Newsletter

 A Global Perspective

 For fixed income, or bonds, we track the FTSE World Government Bond Index.
 The index tracks sovereign debt from 20 countries, denominated in their respective currencies.
-It was negative in the third quarter, down 7.61%, mostly tied to the same concerns equity investors are facing.
-YTD, performance is down 21.27%.
+The index was basically flat, up 0.17% for the third quarter and up 4.74% YTD.
+Rates have been coming down in many countries across the globe, as central banks try to stimulate more growth, and have been positive overall for this index in 2025.

 U.S. Economy

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 263,000 jobs for the month of September, and the unemployment rate remained below 4%, at 3.5%.
-Similar to what we reported for the second quarter newsletter, BLS suggests that job growth was notable in leisure and hospitality, and healthcare (full press release can be found at: https://www.bls.gov ).
+Job growth continues, but the unemployment rate remains above 4.0%.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 22,000 jobs for the month of August, and the unemployment rate was 4.3%, slightly higher than 4.2% in June.
+BLS indicated job growth was notable in health care (full press release can be found at: https://www.bls.gov).
+Note that, due to the government shutdown, the September jobs data was not available at the time of this writing.

 U.S. Stocks